-Historic volatility is derived from time series of past price data, whereas, an implied volatility is derived using the market price of a traded derivative instrument like an options contract.
+Historic volatility is derived from time series of past price data, whereas, implied volatility is derived using the market price of a traded derivative instrument like an options contract.

 The rolling function uses a window of 252 trading days.
 Each of the days in the selected lookback period is assigned an equal weight.
 The user can choose a longer or a shorter period as per his need.

-Measures of risk adjusted return based on volatility
+Measures of risk-adjusted return based on volatility

-Sharpe ratioThe Sharpe ratio which was introduced in 1966 by Nobel laureate William F. Sharpe is a measure for calculating risk adjusted return.
+The Sharpe ratio which was introduced in 1966 by Nobel laureate William F. Sharpe is a measure for calculating risk-adjusted return.
 The Sharpe ratio is the average return earned in excess of the risk-free rate per unit of volatility.

 Following is the code to compute the Sharpe ratio in python.
-The inputs required are the returns from the investment, and the risk-free rate (rf).
+The input required is the returns from the investment.

-# Sharpe Ratio import numpy as np def sharpe(returns, rf, days=252): volatility = returns.std() * np.sqrt(days) sharpe_ratio = (returns.mean() - rf) / volatility return sharpe_ratio
+# Sharpe Ratio function def sharpe(returns, daily_risk_free_rate, days=252): volatility = returns.std() sharpe_ratio = (returns.mean() - daily_risk_free_rate) / volatility * np.sqrt(days) return sharpe_ratio

-The information ratio is an extension of the Sharpe ratio which replaces the risk-free rate of return with the returns of a benchmark portfolio.
+The information ratio is an extension of the Sharpe ratio which adds the returns of a benchmark portfolio to the inputs.
 It measures a trader’s ability to generate excess returns relative to a benchmark.

 Following is the code to compute the Information ratio in python.
 The inputs required are the returns from the investment, and the benchmark returns.

-import numpy as np def information_ratio(returns, benchmark_returns, days=252): return_difference = returns - benchmark_returns volatility = return_difference.std() * np.sqrt(days) information_ratio = return_difference.mean() / volatility return information_ratio
+import numpy as np def information_ratio(returns, benchmark_returns, days=252): return_difference = returns - benchmark_returns volatility = return_difference.std() information_ratio = return_difference.mean() / volatility * np.sqrt(days) return information_ratio

-Modigliani ratio (M2 ratio)The Modigliani ratio measures the returns of the portfolio, adjusted for the risk of the portfolio relative to that of some benchmark.
 To calculate the M2 ratio, we first calculate the Sharpe ratio and then multiply it by the annualized standard deviation of a chosen benchmark.
 We then add the risk-free rate to the derived value to give M2 ratio.

 Following is the code to compute the Modigliani ratio in python.
 The inputs required are the returns from the investment, benchmark returns, and the risk-free rate.

-# Modigliani Ratio import numpy as np def modigliani_ratio(returns, benchmark_returns, rf, days=252): volatility = returns.std() * np.sqrt(days) sharpe_ratio = (returns.mean() - rf) / volatility benchmark_volatility = benchmark_returns.std() * np.sqrt(days) m2_ratio = (sharpe_ratio * benchmark_volatility) + rf return m2_ratio
+# Modigliani Ratio import numpy as np def modigliani_ratio(returns, benchmark_returns, rf, days=252): volatility = returns.std() sharpe_ratio = (returns.mean() - rf) / volatility * np.sqrt(days) benchmark_volatility = benchmark_returns.std() * np.sqrt(days) m2_ratio = (sharpe_ratio * benchmark_volatility) + rf return m2_ratio

-This article explains how to assign random weights to your stocks and calculate annual returns along with standard deviation of your portfolio that will allow you to select a portfolio with maximum Sharpe ratio.
+This article explains how to assign random weights to your stocks and calculate annual returns along with a standard deviation of your portfolio that will allow you to select a portfolio with maximum Sharpe ratio.

-We have noticed that some users are facing challenges while downloading the market data from Yahoo and Google Finance platforms.
+Update - We have noticed that some users are facing challenges while downloading the market data from Yahoo and Google Finance platforms.
 In case you are looking for an alternative source for market data, you can use Quandl for the same.